-- In a hot frypan, seal the chuck steak.
-Turn once and seal the other side (usually about 1 minute on each side) This will need to be done in stages.
-Don’t overcrowd the pan.
+- Add the chuck steak.
+Gently seal all sides of the meat (usually about 1 minute on each side).
+If you’re using a smaller pan this will need to be done in stages.
+Don’t overcrowd the pan as the meat will just stew.
 We’re sealing in all the goodness and rendering any fat on the outside!

-- Add the sealed beef chunks into the onion/garlic pot.
-Add the beef stock, red wine, canned tomato, tomato paste, bay and thyme.
+- Add the beef stock, red wine, canned tomato, tomato paste, bay and thyme.
 Bring to simmer point on top of stove, then pop in the oven (lid on) for 3 hours.